reworkhow/JWAS.jl/docs/src/log.md

    In this case, we still need a variable to save the (empirical) phenotypes (i.e., output), so mme.yobs is made to save it.
 Add yobs as a member in the struct mme.

 3. mme.ySparse is used to same values for latent traits.
 In intermediate omics data, because some/many elements in mme.ySparse are observed, only missing values in mme.ySparse are sampled.

+# add neural network